Clarity-Digital-Twin/SeizureTransformer/CLEANUP_REFACTORING.md

 This document tracks all remaining cleanup after the src/ migration.
 Goal: remove shims, eliminate path hacks, and finalize a crisp structure that clearly separates vendored tools from first‑party code.

+See also: `docs/VENDORED_SOURCES.md` for vendored provenance and policy.

 Scope is limited to our code; do not edit vendored trees: `wu_2025/` and `evaluation/nedc_eeg_eval/`.

 ## Goals